Eric-Xu/fall_2014_ga_notes/class_notes.md

 ### Dec 1:
   HDFS
     - Hadoop won't be around in 5 years
-    - news technology built on top of Hadoop like Spark
+    - new technology built on top of Hadoop like Apache Spark

   Parquet columnar data structure
     - column oriented makes it easier to select only relevant columns; group values within columns